-To use and have non-english character sets (Charset) within our software may need a few different changes, each listed on this page.
+To use and have non-english character sets within our software will require possibly a couple different changes, each listed on this page.
 Our auction and classified software comes to you using UTF-8 character encoding by default1).
 This character encoding is fine for the vast majority of sites, even the majority of non-English language sites.
 Using UTF-8 is even more important if your site uses multiple languages, since UTF-8 can be used across almost all the different languages.